-Citation with stable link: Philip A. Harland, 'Germans and Sarmatians: Josephos on impulsive and violent northerners (late first century CE),' Last modified November 7, 2022, http://philipharland.com/Blog/?p=10595.
+Citation with stable link: Philip A. Harland, 'Germans and Sarmatians: Josephos on impulsive and violent northerners (late first century CE),' Ethnic Relations and Migration in the Ancient World, last modified February 6, 2023, http://philipharland.com/Blog/?p=10595.

 Comments: In his discussion of the triumphal reception of Titus and emperor Vespasian (ca. 71 CE) in the wake of the destruction of the Judean temple (on which also see the so-called arch of Titus at this link [coming soon]), Josephos reflects back on earlier revolts and violent incidents involving other peoples confronting the Roman power just a year or two earlier.
 In this digression, he briefly sketches out two main incidents: the revolt by the Germans (Batavians among the Chattians, known more extensively from Tacitus’ account) and the incursions by Sarmatians into Moesia.
 What is most notable for us is the picture the Judean (Jew) Josephos draws of impulsive and violent northerners, aligning with many other stereotypical assumptions found in Greek writers’ chararacterizations of Germans and Scythians (see those peoples under category two on the right for examples).
 Once again, we witness a Judean fully engaged in navigating peoples in his world and even beyond the frontiers of the empire.

 Source of the translation: H.S.J.
 Thackeray and R. Marcus, Josephus, volumes 1-7; LCL (Cambridge, MA: HUP, 1926-43), public domain (Thackeray passed away in 1930, Marcus passed away in 1956, and copyright not renewed), adapted by Harland.